Guelders Wars

 The Guelders Wars (Gelderse oorlogen, German: Geldrische Erbfolgekriege) were a series of conflicts in the Low Countries between the Duke of Burgundy, who controlled Holland, Flanders, Brabant, and Hainaut on the one side, and Charles, Duke of Guelders, who controlled Guelders, Groningen, and Frisia on the other side.

-The wars lasted from 1502 till 1543 and ended with a Burgundian victory.
+The wars lasted from 1502 to 1543 and ended with a Burgundian victory.
 With this outcome, all of the Low Countries were now under the control of Charles V, Holy Roman Emperor.
 The conflicts were characterised by the absence of large battles between the armies of both parties.
 Instead small hit and run actions, raids, and ambushes were common practices.
 Regardless, the impact on civilians was large with hostilities and incidents occurring throughout the Low Countries.

 The wars included the sack of The Hague in 1528 and the failed siege of Antwerp in 1542 under the command of the Guelderian field marshal Maarten van Rossum.
 The war ended with the total destruction and death of nearly all inhabitants of the town of Düren after which the other Gueldrian towns surrendered to Habsburg rule by the Treaty of Venlo.

 The latter portion of the wars intersected with the larger conflict between France and Spain known as the Italian Wars.